Grok Imagine Library Slow? Bulk Download and Organize It Locally

 Step 5: Search and rediscover

 GenCatalog's search lets you find any generation by prompt text, tags, date, account, or notes.
-Sub-second performance even at 15,000+ items.
+Sub-second performance, tested with catalogs of 30,000+ items.
 Use the shuffle feature to randomly rediscover forgotten work.
 Use Compare mode to put two generations side by side.

 GenCatalog vs. manual file management